 “I specifically asked to be sent to the Marine Corps because I wanted to be the best.”

 After completing boot camp at MCRD San Diego, Paul was sent to Vietnam as a MOS 0848 (Field Artillery Operations Chief) private.
-But due to his proficiency in math and his honesty (he read his Bible daily and did not party with other Marines), command promptly promoted Paul to the rank of sergeant of field artillery.
+But due to his proficiency in math and honesty (he read his Bible daily and did not party with other Marines), the command promptly promoted Paul to field artillery sergeant.
 According to his many meritorious masts, Paul demonstrated consistent intelligence, commitment, responsibility, and high standards.

 - Tours of Duty and Units.

-When he and the Recon Marines went into Mong villages along the DMZ, Paul witnessed to the villagers and handed out Bibles his mother had sent him in the mail in between calling in Napalm strikes on enemy VC positions.
+When he and the Recon Marines went into Mong villages along the DMZ, Paul witnessed the villagers and handed out Bibles his mother had sent him in the mail in between calling in Napalm strikes on enemy V.C. positions.